 Geology is by its very nature a supporting medium - a foundation upon which other narratives stand.
-Elevating this to centre stage as the essential brand proposition of the interpretive trail visitor experience requires carefully planned and fully integrated product delivery across a wide array of visitor experience sets.
+Elevating this to centre stage as the essential brand proposition of the interpretive trail requires carefully planned and fully integrated product delivery across a wide array of visitor experience sets.

-In the case of the Furneaux Geotrail project on Tasmania's Flinders Island in Bass Strait, the essential element underpinning the project proposal was an outstanding geological story to tell.
+The essential asset underpinning the the Furneaux Geotrail is an outstanding geological story to tell.
 This then needed to be assessed against the array of the existing publicly accessible locations that people could visit so as to piece together for themselves an appreciation of the stories written in the landscape.

 The crucial feature here lay in recognising that the new product's chances of success are increased if it coincides with and complements existing visitor flow patterns.
 Creating genuinely new visitor flows to places previously little known or thought of lies outside the realistic ambitions of most projects.